 Implied Risk of Data Breaches is Lower With On-Site Destruction

-If you want to stick with off-site destruction, be sure to take your time choosing a reliable e-waste recycler so you don’t have to worry about data breaches.
+If you want to stick with off-site destruction, be sure to take your time choosing a reliable partner so you don’t have to worry about data breaches.
 Look for an e-waste recycler that has NIST and NAID certification.
-These certifications are given to recyclers that have proven their facilities are secure.
+These certifications are given to ITAD providers that have proven their facilities are secure.

 Easier to Process Large Quantities Off-Site

 How many IT assets will need to be recycled at once?
-It’s usually easier for e-waste recyclers to process large quantities of e-waste within their facilities as opposed to within a van at the client’s location.
+It’s usually easier for e-waste recyclers to process large quantities of e-waste within their facilities as opposed to within a truck at the client’s location.
 In fact, e-waste recyclers that offer on-site data destruction often set restrictions on how many devices can be processed at once.
-For example, some e-waste recyclers cap the number of hard drives that can be processed on-site at 2500.
+For example, some e-waste recyclers cap the number of hard drives that can be processed on-site at 2,500, while others simply encourage clients to send large quantities off-site for ease of processing and cost effectiveness.

 If you would like to destroy data on a large number of devices, it may be best to choose off-site destruction.
 Once you know how many devices need to be processed, talk to your e-waste recycler to find out which method they would recommend based on your needs.